anasshatnawi/JSS2025-Telemetry-of-Web-Applications-An-Industrial-Case-Study/replication-angular-spring-boot/README.md

 # Replication Package – Angular Frontend & Spring Boot Backend
-This folder contains the **Angular/Spring Boot** application that represents a replication package of our study *Telemetry of Web Applications: An Industrial Case Study*.
+This folder contains the replication artifacts for the **Angular/Spring Boot** configuration used in our study *Telemetry of Web Applications: An Industrial Case Study*.
 For common instructions (global tools, telemetry backend, instrumentation agent integration, etc.), please refer to the [global README](../README.md) in the repository root.

 ---